Pricing

-If you've spent ten minutes on Weave's pricing page, you've noticed something: only one number is public.
-The Pro plan starts around around two hundred fifty dollars per month.
-Elite and Ultimate are quote-only, and the line items that actually move your monthly bill — setup, hardware, digital forms, bulk texting overages — live in the fine print.
+If you've spent ten minutes on Weave's pricing page, you've noticed something: almost no number is public.
+Weave advertises plans "starting from $199 per month,"1 but that figure now describes the platform as a whole rather than any single plan — all three tiers, Pro included, show only a "Get Pricing" button.2 Elite and Ultimate never carried a public price, and the line items that actually move your monthly bill — setup, hardware, digital forms, bulk-texting limits — live in the fine print.

 That's not unusual for dental patient communication software.
 It's also not very helpful when you're trying to budget for a new phone and engagement system.
 So we pulled together what Weave publishes, what third-party sources report, and what real practices say they're paying — and put it in one place.